Alex4386/f0-mtp/README.md

 > [!NOTE]
 > Flipper Zero utilizes `SPI` for SD card, which speed is limited to around 1MB/s.
 > So, the speed of the MTP connection probably will not the bottleneck here.
-> <b>If you need quick copy, Use a proper SD Card Reader.</b>
+> <b>So, If you need quick copy, Use a proper SD Card Reader.</b>

 ### Features
 * Access Internal and SD card storages